Our Food Poisoning Main Article provides a comprehensive look at the who, what, when and how of Food Poisoning

 The most common foodborne infections are caused by three bacteria -- Campylobacter, Salmonella, and E. coli O157:H7 -- and by a group of viruses called calicivirus, better known as Norwalk-like virus:

 Common diseases that are usually transmitted by other routes are occasionally foodborne.
 These include infections caused by Shigella, hepatitis A, and the parasites Giardia lamblia and Cryptosporidia.
-Even strep may be occasionally transmitted through food.

 Back to MedTerms online medical dictionary A-Z List